 Yoga is another relaxation technique that combines physical postures, breathing exercises, and meditation to help calm the mind and reduce stress.

-Prioritizing tasks and managing time effectively can help to reduce stress caused by feeling overwhelmed.
+Prioritizing tasks and managing time effectively can help reduce the stress caused by feeling overwhelmed.
 One effective way to manage time is by creating a to-do list and setting priorities.

 Break down large tasks into smaller, manageable tasks, and set realistic deadlines.
-Another way to manage time effectively is by learning to say “no” to unnecessary commitments and focusing on the most important tasks.
+Another way to manage time effectively is to learn to say “no” to unnecessary commitments and focus on the most important tasks.

 4. Social Support

 Connecting with friends and family or joining a support group can provide a sense of belonging and help relieve stress.

 Talking to someone about your feelings can help to provide a sense of perspective and validation.

 Joining a support group can also provide a sense of community and the opportunity to connect with others who are going through similar experiences.

 Social support can also come from professional help; a therapist or counsellor can provide additional guidance and support in coping with stress.

 Eating a well-balanced diet can help to reduce stress by providing the body with the necessary nutrients and energy to function properly.